groob/crypt-server/README.md

 __[Crypt][1]__ is a system for centrally storing FileVault 2 recovery keys.
 It is made up of a client app, and a Django web app for storing the keys.

 This Docker image contains the fully configured Crypt Django web app.
+A default admin user has been preconfigured, use admin/admin to login.
+If you intend on using the server for anything semi-serious it is a good idea to change the password or add a new admin user and delete the default one.

 __Changes in this version__
 =================